-A: The change is designed to reduce beach and roadside litter, save landfill space, increase recycling efforts and help recycling facilities from having to shut down when plastic bags get stuck in the machinery.
-Each Delawarean uses about 434 plastic bags a year, and that means nearly 2,400 tons of plastic bags from Delaware end up in landfills annually.
-By decreasing the number of plastic carryout bags the public uses, a large portion of this plastic waste can be mitigated.
-This directly helps our environment by reducing the amount of unsightly plastic bags on our roads and waterways that can harm us and our wildlife.
-Paper bags, which are more sustainable, can be recycled by placing them in your curbside recycling cart at home.
+A: The plastic carryout bag ban is intended to reduce beach and roadside litter and save landfill space.
+An additional benefit is the decrease in recycling facility shutdowns due to plastic bags stuck in machinery.
+By decreasing the number of plastic carryout bags distributed, a large portion of plastic waste can be avoided.
+This directly helps the environment by reducing the amount of unsightly plastic bags on our roads and waterways that can harm us and our wildlife